This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a separate bowl, beat the egg, then add milk, vanilla, and melted butter; whisk these wet ingredients together.
+• In a separate bowl, beat the egg, then add the milk, vanilla, and melted butter, whisking until smooth.

-• Add the wet mixture to the dry ingredients, mixing until combined.
-Add extra milk gradually if the batter is too thick.
+• Pour the wet ingredients into the dry ingredients, stirring just until combined.
+If the batter is too thick, add a little more milk gradually.

-• Heat butter in a large skillet or griddle over medium heat.
+• Heat a small amount of butter in a large skillet or griddle over medium heat.

-• Flip the pancake with a spatula and cook for another minute on the other side.
+• Flip the pancake and cook for another minute on the other side, until golden.

-• Remove the cooked pancake from the skillet, place it on a plate, and continue with the remaining batter.
+• Transfer the cooked pancake to a plate and repeat with the remaining batter.

-• Serve the pancakes with your choice of toppings like butter, syrup, or fruit.
+• Serve the pancakes with your favorite toppings like butter, syrup, or fresh fruit.

 Notes

-• Measuring Flour: Fluff the flour in its container, then gently scoop into the dry measuring cup with a spoon and level off with a knife or straight edge.
+• Measuring Flour: Fluff the flour in its container, spoon it into your dry measuring cup, and level it off with a straight edge—this gives you an accurate amount.

-• Fresh Baking Powder: Ensure your baking powder is fresh to achieve light, fluffy pancakes.
+• Check Your Baking Powder: Make sure your baking powder is fresh for light, fluffy pancakes.

-• Flipping Pancakes: Flip the pancakes when the bubbles on the surface begin to pop.
+• Flipping Pancakes: Flip the pancakes when you see bubbles on the surface starting to pop.

 Nutrition